dmendez328/Learning_TF/README.md

-# Learn TensorFlow through 40 Projects
+# Learn TensorFlow through 35 Projects

 Welcome to the **TensorFlow Learning Series** — a hands-on project-based curriculum designed to help you master TensorFlow, neural networks, and deep learning fundamentals, one project at a time.

-This repository contains **40 structured projects** across **6 progressive phases**, each focusing on practical applications and deepening your understanding of key machine learning and deep learning concepts using TensorFlow.
+This repository contains **35 structured projects** across different phases, each focusing on practical applications and deepening your understanding of key machine learning and deep learning concepts using TensorFlow.

 In order to work through this repository, one needs a basic understanding of coding and algorithms, accompanied with prior Python experience.
-The first half of the projects (1-20) can be done on a CPU, but the second half (21-40) are more effectively run with a GPU.
+The first portion of the projects (1-20) can be done on a CPU, but the rest are more effectively run with a GPU.
 Using Google Colab is the best option, but make sure to switch the runtime type from a CPU to a GPU.

 ---